Typical due diligence issues

 Unless the foreign buyer already has an existing entity with the requisite business scope and licenses in Brazil to acquire and operate the assets, there will normally be a gap between signing and closing.

-If an existing Brazilian subsidiary of the foreign buyer acts as the asset buyer, it is necessary to ensure that its business scope is broad enough to cover the acquired business post-closing and that it has the required licenses and registrations.
-An amendment to the business scope may be implemented through an amendment to the articles of association or a shareholders' meeting approving an amendment to the bylaws.
+If an existing Brazilian subsidiary of the foreign buyer acts as the asset buyer, it is necessary to ensure that its corporate purpose is broad enough to cover the acquired business post-closing and that it has the required licenses and registrations for operation of the acquired business.
+An amendment to the corporate purpose may be implemented through an amendment to the articles of association or by a shareholders' meeting approving an amendment to the bylaws.
 Both the amendment to the articles and the bylaws must be registered with the competent state commercial registry.
 The buyer may also need to establish additional branches to operate the business if the acquired business is in a different location from where the subsidiary is registered.

 If the foreign buyer does not have an existing subsidiary or affiliate located in Brazil, the buyer will need to take all the measures required to organize a company in Brazil by obtaining the licenses and registrations needed to receive the business/assets to be acquired and, afterward, transfer the assets under the asset sale.
 Establishing an entity may take approximately one month to complete.
 This timeline may be extended to several months where specific licenses are required, as is the case for manufacturing.